Am I rich? You can find out using my net worth percentile calculator to see if you have above average net worth by age.

 We’ve sort of identified that you want to start early.

 How do you start early?
-Well, a milestone market is when you have a million dollars in net worth.
+Well, a milestone marker is when you have a million dollars in net worth.

 So how many others have already achieved a million dollars?
 In other words, how many people are well on a path to FatFIRE?